 As authorized by the District of Columbia School Reform Act, the Charter School Board receives an administrative fee from each Charter School at an amount of one half of one percent of the annual school budget.
-These fees are recognized as revenue in the fiscal year to which the fees apply.
-During the year ended September 30, 2002, \$330,156 of administrative fees were earned.
+These fees are recognized as revenue in the fiscal year to which the fees apply, which is based on the Charter School year of July 1, through June 30.
+During the year ended September 30, 2003, \$382,819 of administrative fees were earned.
+In addition, \$84,658 of fees were received which relate to the ensuing fiscal year and as such have been recognized as Deferred Administrative Fees in these financial statements.